fuz_docs

 Breaking changesAcceptable โ€” delete unused code, don't shim or alias

-Flat namespaceAll exported identifiers unique across all modules; gro gen enforces
+Flat namespaceAll exported identifiers unique across all modules; the svelte-docinfo analysis enforces

 Buildgro check runs typecheck + test + gen --check + format --check + lint